An Alternative Approach to Functional Linear Partial Quantile Regression: Asymptotic Properties

-\paragraph{Score and Information} We first derive the score and information for partial quantile regression model.
-As discussed in \citet{yu2001bayesian} and \citet{sanchez2013likelihood}, the minimization of the quantile loss are equivalent to the maximization of a likelihood function formed by independent and identically distributed asymmetric Laplace densities.
-In fact, $l(\cdot)$ defined as (\ref{chap2scova2}) is proportional to the log-likelihood.
-Therefore, we want to derive the score and information for $l(\cdot)$.
-Since $l(\cdot)$ is not differentiable, we are giving the score and information for its approximation $l_N(\cdot)$ defined as (\ref{chap2scova1}).
-As $N \to \infty$, the differences of the scores and information matrices between $l_N$ and $l$ are almost negligible.
+The assumptions above are not hard to verify if we impose some regularity conditions on the distribution functions (\cite{koenker2005quantile}).
+If assumptions (i), (ii), and (iii) hold, then local and global convergence can be obtained following the discussions in \cite{li2013tucker} and \cite{zhou2013tensor}.
+In order to prove approximation convergence, provided that $l_N(\boldsymbol\upsilon)$ has a unique maximizer, we can apply Lemma 2 of \cite{hjort2011asymptotics}.
+The details verifying this result are deferred to the appendix.

-The following standard calculus notations are used.
-For a scalar function $f$, $\nabla f$ is the (column) gradient vector, $df = \left[ \nabla f \right]^T$ is the differential.
-As a direct result from \emph{Lemma 2} of \citet{zhou2013tensor}, one can easily check the followings.
+We then derive the score and information matrix for the functional linear quantile regression model in APQR.
+As discussed in \cite{yu2001bayesian} and \cite{sanchez2013likelihood}, minimizing the quantile loss is equivalent to maximizing the likelihood function formed by independent and identically distributed asymmetric Laplace densities.
+In fact, the function $l$ defined in Equation (\ref{chap2scova2}) is proportional to this log-likelihood.
+We seek to derive the score and information matrix using $l$ instead.
+However, since $l$ is not differentiable, we use its smoothing approximation $l_N$, defined in Equation (\ref{chap2scova3}).
+The difference in score and information matrices between $l_N$ and $l$ becomes negligible as $N \to \infty$.